What is an LMS? Types of LMS, features and alternatives

 This article not only explains what an LMS is but also outlines various types of LMSs as well as the differences between an LMS and an Learning eXperience Platform (LXP).
 We will also explore where the LMS sits in the modern “learning ecosystem” of tools, software, and platforms.
 If you’re reconsidering your learning tools, this article will help you understand the position and role of the LMS better.

-If you’re brand new to e-learning and aren’t too sure what an LMS does or doesn’t do, we recommend you jump over to this blog post before continuing.
+If you’re brand new to e-learning and aren’t too sure what an LMS does or doesn’t do, we recommend you review the differences between an authoring tool and an LMS before continuing.

 Wondering what the meaning of an LMS is?
 You’ve come to the right place.
 LMS stands for Learning Management System.
 As its name implies, the LMS is an online system that enables organizations to store, manage, and distribute their e-learning content internally.
 It also offers results tracking features for you to monitor your learners’ progress.
 Some examples of well-known LMSs include Moodle and Blackboard.
 Many organizations use LMSs to facilitate online learning experiences, whether by distributing course syllabi for students, running discussion boards, or giving and grading quizzes.

 Benefits of an LMS

 Given the definition of an LMS, it is used mostly for top-down, formal learning organized by the company.
 In fact, many organizations are still using the LMS for corporate training.
 Some common examples include formal corporate training programs like security training, workplace safety training, and anti-harassment training.
 LMSs are a good fit here because they offer certification and results tracking features, allowing the company to prove its compliance.

 There are many different types of Learning Management System software out there.
 Here are the most common examples: